-Question 1: Do I need a lawyer?
+Question 1: Do I Need A lawyer?

 Answer 1: Many people believe that in a normal automobile accident case, slip and fall or other “typical case” that they do not need a lawyer.
 They may have been told that if you have to pay a fee to a lawyer that it will result in them receiving a lesser amount.
 What that fails to take into account, however, is the various pitfalls encountered in every case involved.
-See an Example

 You must remember that when you are contacted by the insurance company for the other driver or the place where you were injured, that adjuster is not looking out for your best interests.
 The adjuster’s job is to pay as little as possible to get you to sign a general release.
 If you resolve the case without an attorney’s assistance you could lose very important rights.
 Most attorneys would be happy to give you an initial free consultation and we would urge you to contact an attorney before signing away any of your rights to recover for your own or a family member’s injuries.

 Question 2: Since I Feel Okay, Can I Settle My Case Without Consulting A Lawyer?

 Answer 2: In many auto cases or other cases of traumatic injury, an injured person may at first not feel any pain.
 When the shock wears off then they truly appreciate the amount of injury done.
 It is also typical to see a period where the injury appears to go away, only later to come back even worse than before.
 If during this initial period of healing you sign a general release with an insurance company you give up your rights to later recover even if your injuries are found out to be very serious.
 Think carefully, before agreeing to waive your rights.
 It is always better to wait several months before agreeing to settle your case.
 Typically, the insurance company will still be willing to settle your case even with the additional delay.